 We threaten to take him back to his own bed.
 And sometimes we do.
 But then the whole shouting/screaming/waking brothers up scenario starts again.
 He might be a bouncy, punchy, annoying little shit in with me, but at least the other two are still asleep.

 Like a ticking time-bomb

 We had an occasion a few weeks back where all three were up in the night.
 Luckily at different times.
 At one point we had the four year old and Twin Two both in with us.
+We needed one of these Mammoth mattresses.
 When this happens (luckily not that often), it’s like a ticking time bomb.